Engineering: Development of new fields

 Chemical engineering developed in the late nineteenth century.
 Industrial scale manufacturing demanded new materials and new processes and by 1880 the need for large scale production of chemicals was such that a new industry was created, dedicated to the development and large scale manufacturing of chemicals in new industrial plants.
 The role of the chemical engineer was the design of these chemical plants and processes.

+Originally deriving from the manufacture of ceramics and its putative derivative metallurgy, materials science is one of the oldest forms of engineering.
+Modern materials science evolved directly from metallurgy, which itself evolved from the use of fire.
+Important elements of modern materials science were products of the Space Race; the understanding and engineering of the metallic alloys, and silica and carbon materials, used in building space vehicles enabling the exploration of space.
+Materials science has driven, and been driven by, the development of revolutionary technologies such as rubbers, plastics, semiconductors, and biomaterials.

 Aeronautical engineering deals with aircraft design process design while aerospace engineering is a more modern term that expands the reach of the discipline by including spacecraft design.
 Its origins can be traced back to the aviation pioneers around the start of the 20th century although the work of Sir George Cayley has recently been dated as being from the last decade of the 18th century.
 Early knowledge of aeronautical engineering was largely empirical with some concepts and skills imported from other branches of engineering.

-The first PhD in engineering (technically, applied science and engineering) awarded in the United States went to Josiah Willard Gibbs at Yale University in 1863; it was also the second PhD awarded in science in the U.S.

 Only a decade after the successful flights by the Wright brothers, there was extensive development of aeronautical engineering through development of military aircraft that were used in World War I. Meanwhile, research to provide fundamental background science continued by combining theoretical physics with experiments.

-Main branches of engineering
+Branches of engineering

 Engineering is a broad discipline that is often broken down into several sub-disciplines.
-Although an engineer will usually be trained in a specific discipline, he or she may become multi-disciplined through experience.
-Engineering is often characterized as having four main branches: chemical engineering, civil engineering, electrical engineering, and mechanical engineering.
+Although most engineers will usually be trained in a specific discipline, some engineers become multi-disciplined through experience.
+The traditional disciplines of engineering are civil, mechanical, electrical, and chemical.
+(Sometimes structural, industrial, or mining and materials is added.)

-Chemical engineering

-Chemical engineering is the application of physics, chemistry, biology, and engineering principles in order to carry out chemical processes on a commercial scale, such as the manufacture of commodity chemicals, specialty chemicals, petroleum refining, microfabrication, fermentation, and biomolecule production.

-Civil engineering

-Civil engineering is the design and construction of public and private works, such as infrastructure (airports, roads, railways, water supply, and treatment etc.), bridges, tunnels, dams, and buildings.
-Civil engineering is traditionally broken into a number of sub-disciplines, including structural engineering, environmental engineering, and surveying.
-It is traditionally considered to be separate from military engineering.

-Electrical engineering

-Electrical engineering is the design, study, and manufacture of various electrical and electronic systems, such as broadcast engineering, electrical circuits, generators, motors, electromagnetic/electromechanical devices, electronic devices, electronic circuits, optical fibers, optoelectronic devices, computer systems, telecommunications, instrumentation, control systems, and electronics.

-Mechanical engineering

-Mechanical engineering is the design and manufacture of physical or mechanical systems, such as power and energy systems, aerospace/aircraft products, weapon systems, transportation products, engines, compressors, powertrains, kinematic chains, vacuum technology, vibration isolation equipment, manufacturing, robotics, turbines, audio equipments, and mechatronics.